AdwaitNPradhan/Contact-Management/README.md

 # Contact-Management

-Manage your Contact on apps you developer with this companion backend
+Manage your Contacts on apps you develop with this companion backend

 ## Environment Variables